noahgift/logging-monitoring-instrumentation/README.md

 * Run Daemon to background with `python daemon.py &` # what happens?
 * Run Daemon to background with `python daemon.py &` the type `fg` # what happens?
 Can you kill it?
 * Run Daemon in `screen` and [detach and reattach](https://askubuntu.com/questions/302662/reattaching-to-an-existing-screen-session).
+* Can you use a Daemon library?
+Is this better?

 ## Dashboard Next Steps